 This diagram shows the relationship of load factor to increasing angle of bank (see Figure 3).
 The structural load limit for the aeroplane will determine the maximum angle of bank that could be used without structural failure.
 Most light training aeroplanes have positive structural load limits of +3.8G in the normal category and +4.4G in the utility category.
 It can be seen that this limit is reached between 70 and 75 degrees angle of bank.
 Therefore, the average light training aeroplane cannot turn at angles of bank greater than about 75 degrees without causing structural damage.

 From the graph, state the limiting angle of bank you will be using in your aeroplane.

 The steep turn, generally approved as a semi-aerobatic manoeuvre in most light training aeroplane's Flight Manuals, involves an angle of bank of about 60 degrees.

 Semi-aerobatic manoeuvres approved in the Flight Manual may be carried out only while operating in the utility category.

 The difference between the normal and utility category is determined by the position of the C of G (refer Flight Manual).
 For most light training aeroplanes there is no difference in the C of G range, only a restriction that the baggage compartment must be empty for the aeroplane to be in the utility or semi-aerobatic category.

-As was seen in the Steep Turns lesson, an increase in angle of bank requires an increase in the angle of attack to increase the lift, which in turn increases the drag, adversely affecting the L/D ratio, resulting in a decrease in airspeed.
+As was seen in the Steep turns lesson, an increase in angle of bank requires an increase in the angle of attack to increase the lift, which in turn increases drag, adversely affecting the L/D ratio, resulting in a decrease in airspeed.

 Power is used to oppose the increase in drag.
 However, since power available is limited, the airspeed will reduce as the angle of bank increases.